Reactions may either have partial kinetic information given by

 A way to describe kinetics in a partial manner is by using the

-element kinetics
+element kinetics instead of

-.
+kinetic-expression.
 This method is depricated.

 Named kinetics such as mass-action can be defined by arithmetic